Giving to the Libraries

 To make your donation by mail, download our printable giving form and send via mail.

-For other ways to give like pledges, planned gifts, endowments and payroll deduction for WMU employees, visit the Giving page at MyWMU.com.
+For other ways to give like pledges, planned gifts, endowments and payroll deduction for WMU employees, visit the WMU Giving page.

-Each year during homecoming week, WMU celebrates Giving Day.
-This day gives alumni, faculty, staff and friends a chance to give back to WMU and the opportunity to support other Broncos in their pursuit of higher education.
+Each year, WMU celebrates Giving Day.
+This day offers alumni, faculty, staff and friends a chance to give back to WMU and the opportunity to support other Broncos in their pursuit of higher education.

 We welcome donated materials that complement existing collections or develop collections of specific interest to the University.
 We also encourage the donation of rare, valuable documents and classic or historic out-of-print books or materials.
 Learn more about our Gift Policy